- Clicker training, or mark and reward, is a form of positive reinforcement dog training.

 But couldn’t you just use praise in the same way?
 You could, but it’s not nearly as clear.
 You communicate with your dog using praise all the time.
 In fact, it’s a wonderful part of rewarding your dog.
 Plus, there is nothing about praise that is specific to the training situation, nor would you want that to be the case.
 Gushing over your dog is part of the joy of dog ownership.
 Using a clicker or other training-specific marker prevents confusion about the reward to come.

 On top of the benefit of clarity, clicker-trained dogs tend to love learning.
 They want to train and work hard to earn a click.
 From your dog’s point of view, mark and reward training makes teaching new behaviors a game.
-It takes pressure off the trainer too.
+It takes the pressure off the trainer too.
 Looking for clickable moments means you focus on your dog’s good choices, rather than dwelling on mistakes.
 Like any form of positive reinforcement training, clicker training boosts your communication, builds your bond with your dog, and makes training fun.